 In this guide, you'll learn:

-You don't need a perfect 'line' or a perfect life.
+You don't need a perfect line or a perfect life.
 You need the right environments, a bit of social courage, and real curiosity about the person in front of you.

 San Francisco can feel strange socially: people talk about burnout, remote work, moving to the East Bay, and taking breaks from apps.
 But that's exactly why SF is a strong city for real-life connection — many women are actively looking for something more genuine.